-Application of the ADEC Upstream Migration and Spawning Standards implies that most CYRB Chinook salmon stocks are at significant risk of high temperatures during migration and spawning processes even in cold years.
-However, Standards such as those of the ADEC are prepared in other jurisdictions for other purposes and are based, in part, on other species or stocks.
+Application of the ADEC Upstream Migration and Spawning Standards implies that most CYRB Chinook salmon stocks are at significant risk of high temperatures during migration and spawning processes even in cold(er) years.
+However, Standards such as those of the ADEC are prepared in other jurisdictions for other purposes.
+They are based, in part, on other species or stocks.
 Such Standards must always be cautiously applied.

 The ADEC Standards were transferred from the US Pacific North West.
-They are considered to be too conservative to assess risk for the upstream migration of Chinook Salmon in the CYRB.
-If the 7DADM process were to be applied there would be less days where the Standards were exceeded.
-However, temperatures at most Stations would still have exceeded the Standards some or most of the time in 2017 and preceding years.
+In the CYRB they are considered to be too conservative to assess risk for the upstream migration and spawning of Chinook Salmon.
+If the 7DADM process were to be applied there would be fewer days where the Standards were exceeded.
+However, temperatures at most Stations would still have exceeded the Migration and Spawning Standards during some or most of the sensitive periods in 2018 and preceding years.

-The ADEC Standards are binary in nature: values are either below (pass) or above (fail) the Standard.
-Slight but lengthy excursions above the Standard lead to the same level of concern as significant excursions of the same length of time.
-They are therefore of little use in the assessment of risk to Chinook in the natural aquatic environment enjoyed by most of the Canadian Yukon River Sub-Basin.
+Additionally, the ADEC Standards are binary in nature: values are either below (pass) or above (fail) the Standard.
+Slight but lengthy excursions above the Standard lead to the same level of concern as significant excursions.
+They are therefore limited in their ability to assess risk to Chinook in the aquatic environments of the Canadian Yukon River Sub-Basin.

 The Standards do, however, provide a framework to communicate the results of water temperature monitoring to Alaskan and US Federal Agency staff.
-The results are provided in the relevant Appendices, but will not be further discussed here.
+The results are provided in Appendices 1 and 2 will not be discussed further.

-The Fraser River ewatch Thresholds provide a graduated approach and are considered to be more applicable to Yukon River Chinook Salmon.
-An important consideration is that the Thresholds were based on in-river investigations, and laboratory experiments and local knowledge.
+The Fraser River ewatch Thresholds provide a graduated approach.
+An important consideration is that the Thresholds were based on in-river investigations, laboratory experiments and local knowledge.
+They are considered to be more applicable to Yukon River Chinook Salmon.
 The Thresholds are set at higher temperatures than the ADEC standards and are based on the intrinsically more conservative MeDT.
 Pending development of Yukon River Chinook-specific Thresholds, Guidelines or other instruments, the Fraser River Thresholds are considered the best tool to provide guidance for risk assessments for both migration and spawning.
 The results will be discussed below